 How Can I Help?

 If you’re tired of trying and hoping and waiting to feel loved, secure, engaged, and happy in your love life, then I have some good news.

 There is a saying that “you don’t know what you don’t know.”
 You have probably been trying so hard, probably for years, that it may seem you’ve tried it all.
 But when you have a third party, a trained coach, counselor, referee in the room, new things come to light.
 Probably the most important thing I offer couples is a third pair of eyes and ears.
 I can translate what you can’t get each other to hear.
 And I do it in a quiet, safe space where each person is honored.
 I’m not a judge looking for the “bad guy.”
 I’m looking for whatever is overlooked, that piece of the puzzle that the two of you keep missing when your argument doesn’t get resolved.

 The problem with putting off the solution is that, in relationships, things usually get worse.
 Sure, problems come and go, and some years may be worse than others.
 Life happens.
 But when the pattern of communication is a problem, things can keep heading downhill.
 Getting help early can spell the difference between tolerating each other and feeling truly connected.
 It can also help you reverse course so that you can avoid losing the relationship altogether.
 The old adage “ignore it and it will go away” can really come true.
-But what will “go away” is a person you have loved and wanted in your life.
+But what will “go away” is a person you love and the life you planned together.